 XRP ETF Awaited

 The current U.S. administration's approval of XRP spot exchange-traded funds (ETFs) is awaited by the cryptocurrency industry.
-A number of asset managers have applied to the Securities and Exchange Commission (SEC) to introduce exchange-traded funds (ETFs) for cryptocurrencies like as XRP and Solana after President Donald Trump was re-elected.
+Several asset managers have applied to the Securities and Exchange Commission (SEC) to introduce exchange-traded funds (ETFs) for cryptocurrencies like XRP and Solana after President Donald Trump was re-elected.

 You might like: XRP Lose $1B?
 Metrics Take a Nosedive